as-ideas/oil/README.md

 ### Labels

-The labels are configured in you configuration.
-There are three options.
-The "localeId" and the "version" will be stored in the consent information for the user.
+Labels should be a part of your configuration object `locale`.
+The locale object must contain at least "localeId" and "version" along with the labels in the `texts` property.
+LocaleId and version will be stored in the consent information for the user so we can keep track of which explicit text version consent has been given.
+There are three options to insert labels into your application:

 * Store your locale object as 'locale' in the oil.js configuration (lowest priority)